Dubai World Cup: runner-by-runner guide and prediction

 By Alex Scott

 The 30th running of the Dubai World Cup takes centre stage at Meydan on Saturday, with a total prize fund just shy of $12-million and a stellar field of nine set to go to post.
-Below is a runner-by-runner guide to the race, due off at 4.45pm (GMT) live on Racing TV.
+Here's our runner-by-runner guide to the race, off at 4.45pm live on Racing TV.

 Racing TV encourages responsible gambling - to find out more click here to head to our dedicated website page.